 learnings, I will not discuss the specific views expressed.
-Most of the though uninspiring, is writing. and the executed. respectably the should receive magazine attention of the student population.
+Most of the though uninspiring, writing. and executed. respectably the should receive magazine attention of the student population.
 I say this, confident that the gentle "Gentlemen" will not shake anyone up.
-If anything, perhaps some the attention might shake up "Gentlemen" enough to get them to step out of Theta Delta Chi long enough to engage in gentlemanly battle with the left.
+If anything, perhaps some attention might shake up "Gentlemen" enough to get them to step out of Theta Delta Chi long enough to engage in gentlemanly battle with the left.

 The most interesting material in "The Gentlemen" is the interview with, and the article by that bombastic, arrogant, and insipid character, James P. Maher, III.
 What is so bad about Maher's material is that it is the journalistic equivalent of his oral expression.
 He is articulate but offensive, intelligent but often quite inaccurate.
 The interview with Maher and his article help sell magazines; people often love to read about love affairs, and Maher obviously has one with himself.

-Cornell Daily Sun, Volume LXXXIV, Issue 128, 22 April 1968, Page 3
+Banner Brawl

-Banner Brawl A public objection to the banner hung outside Willard Straight Hall Friday reading "Your money supports racism." sparked a "scuffling match" at about 12:30 a.m. according to Director of Public Safety Lowell T. George.
-James P. Maher '66 protested the banner over the loud speaker system because it was hung without permission. according to George.
+A public objection to the banner hung outside Willard Straight Hall Friday reading "Your money supports racism," sparked a "scuffling match" at about 12:30 a.m. according to Director of Public Safety Lowell T. George.

+James P. Maher '66 protested the banner over the loud speaker system because it was hung without permission, according to George.
 Two other students tore it down and the scuffling for the banner ensued.
 George said no one was hurt but the incident is still under investigation.

 Maher said he left town this weekend upon George's suggestion.